vvv-school/assignment_event-saliency-map/README.md

 Create an event-driven saliency map based on the output of the feature maps created with oriented filters

 # Prerequisites
-By now, you should know enough about event-driven feature maps ([Orientation Filter](https://github.com/vvv-school/solution_event-orientation-filter)) and _yarpmanager scripts_ (e.g. (https://github.com/vvv-school/solution_event-orientation-filter)).
+By now, you should know enough about event-driven feature maps ([Orientation Filter](https://github.com/vvv-school/solution_event-orientation-filter)) and _yarpmanager scripts_ (e.g. [in our last assignment](https://github.com/vvv-school/assignment_event-orientation-filter)).

 # Assignment
 You have to implement a hierarchical model of selective attention, based on the feature maps output developed in the previous assignment.